emmannweb/wp_carousel_custom_post_type/README.md

 Note!

-Our main focus was the carousel Bootstrap with Wordpress using custom post type.
-Boostrap is already integrated in the starter theme. it might need some additional stylesheet if you wanna use it.
+Our main focus was the carousel Bootstrap 4 with Wordpress using custom post type with text animation.
+We integrated Boostrap  in the starter theme. it might need some additional stylesheet if you wanna use it.